FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Introduction

-A~similar idea in X-ray-based computed tomography angiography (CTA) was investigated in~\cite{seemann2020data}.
-The authors focused on solving a~lumen segmentation task.
-However, due to the very different nature of the samples imaged in CTA~\footnote{The objects of interest in CTA are on average two orders of magnitude larger in relation to the size of the tomogram than those in cryoET, where the particles often span only tens of voxels.}, it was not clear whether a~similar NST based framework could be successfully applied in cryoET to image nanoscale particles.
-In addition, the article does not provide source code and does not document the experiments in enough detail for us to be able to reproduce the results or adapt the method to the cryoET domain.
+\fi A~similar idea in~X-ray-based computed tomography angiography (CTA) was investigated in\cite{seemann2020data}.
+The~authors focused on~solving a~lumen segmentation task.
+However, due to~the~very different nature of~the~samples imaged in~CTA \ifarxiv \footnote{The objects of~interest in~CTA are on~average two orders of~magnitude larger in~relation to~the~size of~the~tomogram than those in~cryoET, where the~particles often span only tens of~voxels.} \fi \ifcell ~(the objects of~interest in~CTA are on~average two orders of~magnitude larger in~relation to~the~size of~the~tomogram than those in~cryoET, where the~particles often span only tens of~voxels) \fi , it was not clear whether a~similar NST based framework could be successfully applied in~cryoET to~image nanoscale particles.
+In addition, the~article does not provide source code and does not document the~experiments in~enough detail for us to~be able to~reproduce the~results or adapt the~method to~the~cryoET domain.